ldoguin/setup-cbsh/README.md

 To make it work please make sure that the nu version should be equal to or above `0.85`.

 They are not perfect yet, but they do work.
 BTW: Please tell me if you found a better way and PRs are always welcomed.

-#### Use Nu Nightly Version
+#### Use Couchbase Shell Nightly Version

-`Nushell` is currently in active development, if you want to use the latest features it's also available by set the version to `nightly`, just as below:
+`Couchbase Shell` is currently in active development, if you want to use the latest features it's also available by set the version to `nightly`, just as below:

 ```yaml
 - uses: hustcer/setup-nu@v3